 Saving Pennies 4 A Cure

 Saving Pennies 4 A Cure journey is inspired by our founder Sharon Rivera-Sanchez who underwent a roller coaster of emotions when she was diagnosed with Triple Negative Breast Cancer.
 Her diagnosis was a result of a routine mammogram that left her stunned.
-The chemo and radiation therapy, though cured her, took a considerable toll on her physical and mental health.
+The chemo and radiation therapy, though put her in remission, took a considerable toll on her physical and mental health.

 Rivera Sanchez knew at the very moment that she had a huge battle ahead of her, and during that time, she decided to give back to the community by spreading awareness and advocating for underserved patients.
 Today she is a part of research looking for ways to detect recurrences.